harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-terraform.md

 #### Create AutoStopping Rules for an Instance

-The following sample script creates AutoStopping rules for an instance.
+The following sample scripts create AutoStopping rules for an instance.

-Specify the following details:
+  Example 1: Specify the following details:

 * **Token**: Specify the API Key.
 * **API\_URL**: Specify the endpoint.
 * **Account Identifier**: Specify the Account ID.
 * **Name**: Specify a name for your AutoStopping Rule.
 * **Fulfilment**: Specify the instance fulfillment type, **On-Demand** or **Spot**.
-* **L****oad balancer**: Specify the name of the load balancer domain name.
+* **Load balancer**: Specify the name of the load balancer domain name.
 You can obtain this information from the screen where you create the load balancer.
 * **Hosted Zone ID**: Specify the domain name for your Route 53 hosted zone.
 * **Resource\_ID**: Specify the instance ID.
 * **Routing**: Specify listeners information.